Quantum aspects of spacetime: A quantum optics view of acceleration radiation and black holes: Quantum states and density matrix: From open quantum systems and quantum optics to HBAR radiation

 \subsection{Density matrix in quantum physics: Basic definitions and properties}

-The limitations of the standard pure-state approach based on the Schr\"{o}dinger equation~(\ref{eq:Schrodinger-eq}) became apparent as soon as formal quantum mechanics was born.
-In 1927, the density matrix---also called density operator---was introduced as the most general characterization of a physical state in quantum physics and its associated dynamic evolution.
-This is a remarkable extension, due to von Neumann~\cite{vonNeumann_density-matrix} and Landau~\cite{Landau_density-matrix}, that brings to completion the quantum dynamics program of Eqs.~(\ref{eq:Schrodinger-eq}) and ~(\ref{eq:Heisenberg-eq}).
+The necessity to extend the standard pure-state approach based on the Schr\"{o}dinger equation~(\ref{eq:Schrodinger-eq}) became apparent as soon as formal quantum mechanics was born.
+In 1927, the density matrix---also called density operator---was introduced as a more general characterization of a physical state in quantum physics and its associated dynamic evolution.
+This is a remarkable extension, due to von Neumann~\cite{vonNeumann_density-matrix} and Landau~\cite{Landau_density-matrix}, that brings to completion the quantum dynamics program of Eqs.~(\ref{eq:Schrodinger-eq}) and (\ref{eq:Heisenberg-eq}).
 Over the following decades, this approach has been gradually applied to a variety of problems in fundamental quantum physics and statistical mechanics.

-A systematic development of the theory of open quantum systems is a more recent development that requires a density matrix as a conceptually distinct description of their states~\cite{Breuer-Petruccione_OQS}.
-Moreover, the density matrix is needed even in simple cases where one looks at subsystems---this is a central concept in the description of quantum entanglement and quantum information more generally~\cite{nielsen00}.
+One of the earliest findings was the realization that the density matrix is needed even in simple cases where one looks at subsystems of larger system~\cite{Landau_density-matrix}.
+This concept has developed into a central tool in the description of quantum entanglement and quantum information more generally~\cite{nielsen00}.
+In addition, attempts to understand the role played by the environment in quantum systems have stressed the need to use states consisting of statistical mixtures.
+This has led to a systematic development of the theory of open quantum systems as a more recent quantum development that requires a density matrix as a conceptually distinct description of their states~\cite{Breuer-Petruccione_OQS}.